-School progress towards its goals in 2014
+School progress towards its goals in 2015

-There are many programs and initiatives which have continued to evolve or which have been implemented at Deception Bay North State School which are providing the students with the opportunity to recognise their talents and further develop the skills they will need beyond primary school.
+There are many programs and initiatives which have continued to evolve, or which have been implemented at Deception Bay North State School, which are providing the students with the opportunity to recognise their talents and further develop the skills they will need beyond primary school.

-The focus on school improvement in 2014 included:
+The focus on school improvement in 2015 included:

-- The further development of the Deception Bay North Way of implementing the Australian Curriculum through the adapting the C2C documents.
-This extended our response to the Australian curriculum the English and Maths. - A relentless focus on improved student outcomes through all areas curriculum, pedagogy, teacher capability, school organisation and student welfare - The development of school-based documents to support these curricula so that assessments are effective and moderation of student outcomes can be completed fairly and consistently across the school - Further development of leadership teams to drive the school improvement agenda in English (Reading, Comprehension and Writing) and Maths (Number and Measurement) - A determined focus by teachers and other staff using data in classrooms to identify the particular learning needs of students and building programs to address those needs - The successful transition of the Years 6 & 7 students to high school - The completion of performance development plans for teachers and other staff and the professional development and training required through these - The extension of the Art and Science of Teaching initiative and the completion of the school's pedagogical Framework around which all school programs and school organisation are based.
-This will be rolled out progressively over the coming years. - The successful implementation of a balanced reading program incorporating the Gradual Release model of teaching - Establishment of routines and procedures regarding school organization, before and after school routines and transitions during class time.
-These have been very successful and have resulted in an increased readiness for work of students in the morning and the orderly exiting of students and parents in the afternoon - A focus on Prep readiness for students through close partnerships between the school and local child care centres and kindergartens - The development of a public/private partnership with Hope Services to provide social-emotional support for particular students who were identified with high level needs in this area - Preparation for the Teaching and Learning and Discipline audits and the very high result the school gained in all areas of the audit.
+- The further development of the Deception Bay North Way of implementing the Australian Curriculum through adapting the C2C documents.
+This extended our response to the Australian Curriculum in English and Maths. - A relentless focus on improved student outcomes through all areas curriculum, pedagogy, teacher capability, school organisation and student welfare - The further development of school-based documents to support these curricula so that assessments are effective and moderation of student outcomes can be completed fairly and consistently across the school - Further development of leadership teams to drive the school improvement agenda in English (Reading, Comprehension and Writing) and Maths (Number and Measurement) - A determined focus by teachers and other staff using data in classrooms to identify the particular learning needs of students and building programs to address those needs

+- The completion of Performance Development Plans for teachers and other staff and the professional development and training required through these - The extension of the Art and Science of Teaching initiative and the continued implementation of the school's Pedagogical Framework around which all school programs and school organisation are based.
+This will be rolled out progressively over the coming years. - The successful contining implementation of a balanced Reading Program incorporating the Gradual Release model of teaching - Refining of routines and procedures regarding school organization, before and after school routines and transitions during class time.
+These have been very successful and have resulted in an increased readiness for work of students in the morning and the orderly exiting of students and parents in the afternoon - A focus on Prep readiness for students through close partnerships between the school and local child care centres and kindergartens - The development of a public/private partnership with Hope Services to provide social-emotional support for particular students who were identified with high level needs in this area